 Prior to this year, I’ve been using large format academic planners to schedule or document our schooling.
 But for personal planning, I’ve been using a Pocket Traveler’s Notebook for a year and a half now, and loving it.
 It’s the perfect size to throw in your purse or bag.
 We’re doing Kindergarten this year, and if you’re interested, head over to see our 2018-2019 Charlotte Mason-Inspired Kindergarten Homeschool Curriculum.
 I’m excited to share how I’m using a pocket-sized traveler’s notebook as my homeschool planner this year.

 This post contains affiliate links.

-This year I purchased this clear vinyl pocket TN from Bliss Bag Boutique on Etsy to use.
+I purchased this clear vinyl pocket TN from Bliss Bag Boutique on Etsy to use.
 I resized a photo I took of Benjamin over the summer and added the title before printing as a 4×6 at Target.
 I just trimmed the excess to fit the cover.
 The back cover is a pocket as well, so eventually I’m sure I’ll add things there too.

 The curriculum I’m using comes as a PDF.
 I shrunk the cover page down, to fit in a clear dashboard.

 On the inside of the dashboard is our Morning Time schedule.
 I am actually going to be keeping a Morning Time binder with 4-8 weeks planned out at a time.
 This binder will break things down and be more specific.
 It’ll include Benjamin’s memory verses, song lyrics, and the Spanish lesson we’re working on.